 Note:

-Please check the Office documentation database https://www.ecodocdb.dk for the up to date position on the implementation of this and other ECC Decisions.
+Please check the Office documentation database https://docdb.cept.org/ for the up to date position on the implementation of this and other ECC Decisions.

 Relevant Footnotes of Appendix 18 (Radio Regulations 2016) [1]

 Annex 1 contains the relevant footnotes, comments on it and the basic decisions of implementation in CEPT countries in particular.